bmanders716/bmanders716.github.io/cookbook.md

 Viennoise Pudding.

-_Ingredients_--5†oz. of stale crumb of bread cut into dice.
+_Ingredients_--5‡Ø∫. of stale crumb of bread cut into dice.
-               3†oz. of sultanas.
+               3‡Ø∫. of sultanas.
-               º†lb. of castor sugar.
+               Ï†¨b. of castor sugar.
-               2†oz. of candied peel.
+               2‡Ø∫. of candied peel.
                Grated rind of a lemon.
                1 wineglass of sherry.
-               Ω pint of milk.
+               Ì†∞int of milk.
                2 whole eggs.
-               1†oz. of lump sugar.
+               1‡Ø∫. of lump sugar.

-_Method._--Put the 1†oz. of lump sugar into an old saucepan, and burn it a dark brown.
+_Method._--Put the 1‡Ø∫. of lump sugar into an old saucepan, and burn it a dark brown.

 Pour in the milk, and stir until it is well coloured and the sugar